-This competency domain will only be addressed for those Candidates who engage in supervision and/or teaching.
-Each of these domains can be scored independently for individuals who engage in one activity, but not the other.
-Regarding Supervision, a successful Candidate demonstrates the ability to communicate and apply knowledge of the purpose, roles and procedures in the practice of supervision.
-Regarding Teaching, a successful Candidate demonstrates the capacity to effectively provide instruction to others.
+This competency domain will only be addressed for those Candidates who engage in supervision.
+Specialists who engage in supervision demonstrate the ability to communicate and apply knowledge of the purpose, roles, and procedures in the practice of supervision.

-This competency domain will only be addressed for those Candidates who engage in administration/management.
-A successful Candidate engages in effective administrative and management activities of organizations, programs, and/or agencies.
+This competency domain will only be addressed for those Candidates who engage in management/administration.
+A successful Candidate engages in effective management and administrative activities of organizations, programs, and/or agencies.

 Behavioral anchors include demonstration of leadership that ensures appropriate organizational assessment with measurable outcomes, development and implementation of written policies and procedures, effective communication at all levels in the system, attention to state or provincial guidelines for compliance with mental health statutes, and implementation of effective personnel hiring and management strategies.